The must-see natural attractions on the Gold Coast

-Keen to chase more waterfalls?
-Check out Queensland’s 10 best waterfalls here.
+Keen to discover more waterfalls?
+Check out Queensland’s 10 best waterfalls.

 Currumbin Wildlife Sanctuary was opened as the Currumbin Bird Sanctuary in 1947 as a way to stop the local lorikeet population destroying the flower plantations.
 Today the lorikeets still flock to the sanctuary twice daily to be fed by visitors and the park has grown to one of the largest collections of Australian native species in the world.

-Get up close and personal with a Tasmanian Devil, see some snakes in the reptile house and explore the largest walk-through aviary in the southern hemisphere.
+Get up close and personal with a Tasmanian Devil, see snakes in the reptile house and explore the largest walk-through aviary in the Southern Hemisphere.
 You can also meet a local or two through the dingo encounters, watch free flight bird shows and crocodile feeding of the park’s massive saltwater crocodile.

 Discover the green behind the gold

-Locals love the Curtis Falls track on Tamborine Mountain – an enchanting 1km walk through the wet eucalypts of the Joalah section of Tamborine National Park, the third oldest national park in the world.
+For something less strenuous, locals love the Curtis Falls track on Tamborine Mountain – an enchanting 1.1km return walk through the wet eucalypts of the Joalah section of Tamborine National Park, the third oldest national park in the world.
 The walk is easy although be prepared to tackle over 100 steps.

 Look for basking turtles on fallen logs, see fish and eels in the rock pool, and if you’re lucky you might spot the local platypus.
 At night, you can also look for glow-worms in the surrounding cliffs.

 Want to explore further?
-Check out our Insider Guide to Mt Tamborine here.
+Check out our insider guide to Mt Tamborine.